socolofs/tamoc/README.rst

 * To view plots of the model output, TAMOC uses the matplotlib package

-Code development and testing for this package was conducted in the Mac OS X environment, Version 10.13.6 through 10.14.6.
-The Python environments were created using miniconda.
-The Python 3 environment used Python 3.8.2; the Python 2 environment used Python 2.7.15.
+Code development and testing for this package was conducted in the Mac OS X environment, Version 10.13.6 through 13.6. (it has not yet been tested with M processors on the Mac)

+The Python environments were created using miniconda and/or miniforge.
+The Python 3 environment used Python 3.9.19.
 All scripts are tested in iPython with the --pylab flag.

 Fortran files are written in modern Fortran style and are fully compatible